UM-Bridge/benchmarks/docs/source/math_description.rst

 where :math:`L` is the objective function and :math:`\mathbf{\lambda}` is the sensitivity vector as defined previously.

-So the output for a chosen vector can be written as
+So the product of :math:`H` and the chosen vector can be written as

 .. math::
     H\,\mathbf{v}